lambda-dom/trisagion/docs/readme.md

 and doing a case by case analysis on the failures.

 As we will see in the next section, the monoid law that we will use in the library is idempotent.
+Another important case is the case when all the error distinctions are erased and the trivial monoid `()` is picked for error type; since `Either () a` is isomorphic to `Maybe a`, we are back at the `decode p` case.

 [^8]: See [Theorems for Free!](https://dl.acm.org/doi/pdf/10.1145/99370.99404).